 Cpl.
 William Allen Conroy was born on August 6, 1911, in San Francisco, California, to Joseph P. Conroy and Annie E. McDonald-Conroy.
 With his two sisters and four brothers, he grew up at 530 Chenery Street in San Francisco.
 He was known as “Micky” to his family and friends.
 He left high school after completing two years.
 When the Selective Service Act became law, he registered for the draft on October 16, 1940, and named his mother as his contact person.
-He was inducted into the U.S. Army on February 21, 1941, in San Francisco, but it is not known where he did his basic training or what unit he was a member of.
+He was inducted into the U.S. Army on February 21, 1941, in San Francisco, and sent to Fort Lewis, Washington, to do his basic training,

 The 194th Tank Battalion was made up of National Guard tank companies which had been federalized on February 10, 1941.
 The battalion trained at Fort Lewis, Washington, before it took part in maneuvers in August.
 While on the maneuvers, it was ordered back to Ft.
 Lewis, where the members of the battalion were informed they were being sent overseas.
-William could have joined the battalion at Ft.
-Lewis, where men who were married or over 29 years old were replaced.
-He may have joined the battalion at Ft.
+William may have joined the battalion at Ft.
+Lewis when men who were married with dependents or over 29 years old were replaced or he may have joined the battalion at Ft.
 Mason, California. when men who failed their final physicals were released from federal service.